 Unfortunately, IT organizations that want to play a role in helping to ensure Teams performance for their users have a bit of an uphill battle for three reasons.

 Over half of today’s workforce (57 percent) is either partially or completely working remotely, according to a recent Gallup poll.
 That means users of Teams are now hitting the Microsoft 365 cloud from clients and geographies, the majority (61 percent) are using personal devices, varying devices and operating systems, and Teams clients.
 This disparity in the where, how, and what of users connecting to Teams only makes identifying and isolating performances issues more difficult.

 2. Teams is used by everyone

-3. Teams performance depends on more than just Teams
+3. Microsoft Teams performance issues are not related to just Teams

 Problems with Teams aren’t limited to the Teams application itself; there’s a lot that makes up what users experience in Teams.
 There’s authentication with Azure Active Directory, Updates to the web, desktop, and mobile Teams clients, good connectivity between the user and the Microsoft 365 cloud, and the multitude of Microsoft 365 services that, behind the scenes, support Teams as a front-end application.
 IT organizations desiring to monitor user performance will need a complete perspective on every facet of what makes up Teams to truly be able to have a positive impact.